reillydonovan/ButterflyHouse/README.md

 - **Butterfly Landing** - Butterflies can land on hands, plants, flowers, or fruits, creating dynamic interactions
 - **Trail System** - Beautiful particle trails that follow butterfly movements
 - **Audio-Visual Synthesis** - Butterfly motion maps to sound, creating an evolving soundscape
-- **Flocking Behavior** - Butterflies form flocks using Boids algorithm when near each other
+- **Flocking Behavior** - Butterflies form flocks using Boids algorithm when near each other, with cooldown periods to prevent getting trapped
+- **Territory Exploration** - Butterflies track their territory and seek new areas when stuck too long, ensuring even distribution across the space
 - **Energy & Pollination Systems** - Butterflies track energy and pollen, creating emergent behaviors

 ### Progression System